wwoods/job_stream/README.md

 Roadmap
 -------

-* Update README with serialization changes, clean up code
+* Update README with serialization changes, clean up code.
+Note that unique_ptr serialize() is specified in serialization.h.
 * Idle time tracking - show how much time is spent e.g. waiting on a reducer
 * Solve config problem - if e.g. all jobs need to fill in some globally shared information (tests to run, something not in YAML)